cbourke/ComputerScienceI/documents/syllabus.md

 ## Communication & Getting Help

-The primary means of communication for this course is Piazza, an online forum system designed for college courses.
-We have established a Piazza group for this course and you should have received an invitation to join.
+The primary means of communication for this course is an online message forum system designed for college courses.
+You should have received an invitation to join.
 If you have not, contact the instructor immediately.
-With Piazza you can ask questions anonymously, remain anonymous to your classmates, or choose to be identified.
+On this forum, you can ask questions anonymously, remain anonymous to your classmates, or choose to be identified.
 Using this open forum system the entire class benefits from the instructor and TA responses.
 In addition, you and other students can also answer each other's questions (again you may choose to remain anonymous or identify yourself to the instructors or everyone).
-You may still email the instructor or TAs, but more than likely you will be redirected to Piazza for help.
+You may still email the instructor or TAs, but more than likely you will be redirected to this message board for help.

 In addition, there are two anonymous suggestion boxes that you may use to voice your concerns about any problems in the course if you do not